livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 * Describe the license that the authors will use that will enable the article to be released freely to the public.

 Potential authors submitting a presubmission letter will typically receive an answer within two weeks with either encouragement for a full submission, suggestion to work with previous authors on existing articles, or discouragement.
-Articles should be received within six months of a notification of encouragement.
+Articles should be submitted within six months of a notification of encouragement.

 ## Preparation of Your Article For Submission